Kajalbhadani1995/Nike_sales/README.md

 INSIGHT & FINDING

-1. Shoes category has low sales among other categories and if we talk about the product in the category.
+1. Shoes categories have low sales among other categories and if we talk about the product in the category.
 Pegasus is the lowest product than all
 2. Between 18 to 30 age category they have the highest performance and if we see the Gender wise sales then male has contributed more
 3. Air max has sold 14823 unite_sold generating over $11,34,866.37 after giving 43.06%
 4. The highest order we got in 2023 that is 1.658k more than the last.
 It has increased by last year is 116